telmogoncalves/telmo/writings/no-you-dont-suck.md

 ## How useState works?

-No fucking idea, I know it updates a component's state, I know how to set it, to change it, when to use it, etc; What's happening being the scenes? 🤷‍♂️
+No fucking idea, I know it updates a component's state, I know how to set it, to change it, when to use it, etc; What's happening behind the scenes? 🤷‍♂️

 ---